 Long Wharf is one of the few regional theatres in the country with a lifelong learning program for senior citizens; the Elder Play Project has provided participants with greater social engagement and an engaging retelling of their oral histories.
 Because of its success, this Long Wharf program will be featured in a case study commissioned by Theatre Communications Group, the national organization for the American theatre, about best practices for audience engagement.

-also worked at Long Wharf from 2003 to 2007 in various
+also worked at Long Wharf from 2003 to 2007 in various general management

 Gordon Edelstein is

-in his twelfth season as Long Wharf Theatre’s Artistic Director.
+in his thirteenth season as Long Wharf Theatre’s Artistic Director.
 In addition to

 his recent work on the world premiere of Athol Fugard’s Have You Seen